omni-axa/Lolfixer/README.md

 #### MAJESTIC Creature Fixer

+- assigns the Gibberling animation to creatures without a valid animation from the ANIMATE.IDS (prevents crashes)
 - removes missing scripts from creatures or fixes them if typo
 - removes missing dialogue from creatures or assigns unassigned dialogue if CRE-name matches DLG-name
 - fixes wrong spell slots assignments.
 Eg: Minor Heal in the mage spell book